MadcapJake/NitEd/README.md

 npm install
 ```

-This is all you have to do to set nit-ed development environment.
+This is all you have to do to set NitEd development environment.

 ### Run Tasks Manually